Python-SIP/sip/sphinx/directives.rst

 .. versionadded:: 4.12

-The directive syntax used in the current version has some problems:
+The directive syntax used in older versions has some problems:

 - it is inconsistent in places